SQL Server Performance Tuning

 It can contain a pointer to a row or the entire data, a clustered or nonclustered index.

-SQL Server Index types
+SQL Server index types

-There are two main index types offered by SQL Server: Clustered index and Nonclustered.
+There are two main index types offered by SQL Server: clustered index and nonclustered.

 Clustered index

 Every table, with almost no meaningful exception, should have a clustered index.
+It is the method by which SQL Server sorts the actual data.

 The clustered index essentially is the table.
 It contains all of the columns of the table rather than just a subset of columns.